Menu

 Foundation Intent Statement

-At Homelands Foundation stage we aim to provide a positive start to school where a love of exploration and learning is fostered and sets up children as they continue their educational journey.
+At Homelands, in Foundation stage we aim to provide a positive start to school where a love of exploration and learning is fostered and sets up children as they continue their educational journey.
 We help the children build on current knowledge to gain a wider understanding of the world and our place within it.
 Through play and with the support of the adults in class, children are guided to explore and discover ideas, skills and concepts.
 We provide opportunity for children to develop a rich vocabulary, fostering a love for books and supported through quality interactions from the adults.
 Our curriculum encourages understanding and development of our school values and we work to build strong working relationships with parents.
 We strive for all children to feel valued as individuals and to be successful achievers in a safe, secure, nurturing environment where learning and fun go hand in hand.

 Phonics in Nursery